Luang Prabang is romantic.

 But almost no rats or cockroaches!
 Another welcome change from Chiang Mai and Bangkok.

 I was surprised to find so many fish in tanks—on the street, near temples, in restaurants, and at my guesthouse’s lobby area.

 Lots of places had me wondering if they were houses or stores.
 (Well, the place below was obviously a store, but the guy seemed pretty at home there.)

 It might not be like this for long

 It’s lovely to visit Luang Prabang in the low season.

 By contrast, I heard that in high season (November to January), every restaurant is packed.

-They’re building a railroad from China all the way across Laos, which means in two or three years this place will probably be overrun with tourists year-round.
+They’re building a railroad from China all the way across Laos, which means in a few years this place will probably be overrun with tourists year-round.
 Go now while there’s still room to breathe!